xbhouse/apicurio-oauth/README.md

-<h2>Steps to secure Apicurio Registry backed by Kafka Storage with oauth-proxy</h2>
+<h2>Steps to secure Apicurio Registry backed by Kafka Storage with oauth-proxy on OpenShift</h2>

 1. Install AMQ Streams and Apicurio Registry